 Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
+See Chapter 5, Section 3 for more information about a medically accepted indication.

 Medically Necessary - Services, supplies, or drugs that are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.